sandstorm-io/sandstorm/docs/vagrant-spk/debugging.md

   commands you run in the shell will result in new files being accessed, and users don't need these debugging commands.

+- **You need version v0.162 or higher of vagrant-spk,** in which the command was introduced.
+It was released during May 2016.

 `vagrant-spk shell` is a feature of `vagrant-spk`.
 If you are using [raw Sandstorm packaging](../developing/raw-packaging-guide.md) without `vagrant-spk` then you can read the `vagrant-spk` source code to see how to achieve the same thing.